hooamay/HIDERZ/README.md

 Anyone familiar with batch scripting or system internals can potentially bypass this.
 Use responsibly.

-### Developer
-Developed by huwamee
-- Suggestions and forks welcome — feel free to expand this idea!

 ### 📜 License
 MIT License © 2025 huwamee